fedora-ci/pipeline-config/README.md

-# Configuration for Fedora CI Pipelines
+# Configuration for CentOS Stream 9

-This repository contains global configuration for Fedora CI pipelines.
+This repository contains global configuration for c9s pipelines.

 ## environment